metrorailings/OwlBlog/content/posts/week-9-supercontest-picks-1.md

 ***

 **Tampa Bay covers if**
 their defense (in recognizing this game is critical towards winning the division) manages to limit Kamara's production.
+It would also help if Antonio Brown's debut as a Buccaneer excites this offense into running up the score.

 **New Orleans covers if**
 Alvin Kamara goes off and Drew Brees is solid on short and intermediate passes despite his bum shoulder.